HelloWorldLTY/TeamPath/readme.md

 ## Accessing weights

-The weights will be released at [here](https://huggingface.co/Pathstudy) after peer review.
+The weights are released at [here](https://huggingface.co/Pathstudy).

 ## Training